 Community Relations Coordinator

 Prior to joining the Charm City Care Connection team, Augusta was involved in urban farming initiatives in the New York area where she worked to create and sustain equitable food systems.
 In 2017, Augusta moved to Baltimore to continue food justice work and teach literacy development to young people.
-Since moving to Baltimore, Augusta is consistently inspired to work towards accessible healthcare for all.
+Since moving to Baltimore, Augusta is consistently inspired to work towards accessible systems of health.

 PhD, President, Co-Founder; MD/PhD Student, Johns Hopkins School of Medicine